How to Spend 2 Days in Sequoia National Park, California

 Somehow overshadowed by Yosemite and Death Valley National Parks, Sequoia National Park is a beautiful place to spend 2 days in nature.
 The country’s second national park includes a huge part of the Sierra Nevada in east-central California.

 For many, the park is home to giant sequoias and the world’s largest tree, measured by volume.
-Dive a bit deeper, and you’ll find other incredible reasons to spend a weekend in Sequoia.
+Dive a little bit deeper, and you’ll find other incredible reasons to spend a weekend in Sequoia.

 The dramatic beauty of the place manifests in huge mountains, deep canyons, vast caverns, secluded meadows, and alpine lakes.
 Even Mount Whitney, the tallest mountain in the contiguous United States, couldn’t ask for a better place to call home.
-It sits right on the boundary of Sequoia Nation Park and the Inyo National Forest.
+It sits right on the boundary of Sequoia National Park and the Inyo National Forest.

 Ready to start exploring the place?
 Here is our 2 Days in Sequoia National Park itinerary.